We wanted to make it very easy to understand. This London city guide includes the best areas for first-time visitors, families and couples.

 This map shows our favorite areas to stay when traveling alone in London.

 Handpicked accommodations for solo travelers

 Traveling solo does not mean feeling solo.
 You can enjoy your time in your room and join tours, visit museums or meet up with more people on a bar.

 Looking to find friends easily and cheap rooms?
 Then here you have the 3 best hostels in London.

 If you prefer a more intimate room here are the hotels I suggest.

 The hip Hoxton hotel brand is perfect for a solo traveler.
 We recommend the Holborn location minutes from the West End, which offers ‘shoebox’ rooms perfect for short stays and solo trips.

-As well as a guaranteed good night’s sleep, The Hoxton include a free breakfast bag with each stay, supermarket price drinks and free WiFi.
+As well as a guaranteed good night’s sleep, The Hoxton includes a free breakfast bag with each stay, supermarket price drinks, and free WiFi.

 Z Hotel Gloucester Palace